adriankozakiewicz/irisctf2024-easy-writeups-collection/rev/whats-a-rune/readme.md

 ```

-rune() is function that gets keycode of character ,string() gets string from keycode
+rune() is function that gets keycode of character, string() gets string from keycode

-if we change variable names script becomes clear
+I changed names in the script so you can read it and understand more easily:

 ```ruby